plasmatic1/tssclubsite/README.md

 ## Installed Applications

 You will need [sortedm2m](https://github.com/gregmuellegger/django-sortedm2m) in order for some pages to work properly.

+## Installing

-Furthermore, I recommend to delete the migrations and reset them through the following steps:
+I recommend to delete the migrations and reset them through the following steps:

 1. Delete everything in the `club_management/migrations` folder with the exception of `__init.py__`.
 2. Run `python manage.py makemigrations`